TomfromBerlin/zsh-cmd-time/README.md

 ## Configuration

 You do not need to configure the plugin.
-It should run out of the box.
-But you can override some defaults in `.zshrc`:
+It should run out of the box, provided that `typeset -F SECONDS` has already been declared.
+Otherwise, this must still be done.
+The following statements must be declared after `typeset -F SECONDS`, if you want to override some defaults in `.zshrc`:

 ```zsh
 # Pefixed message to display (set to "" for disable).